skrub-data/skrub/skrub/_docs/modules/data_ops/ml_pipeline/caching.rst

 to a string like ``'3K'``, ``'3M'``, ``'3G'``.
 The default is ``'2G'``.

 Note this is a rough target size and not a strict limit.
-In particular, as the prunining only runs once (the first time the caching is used in a program), the cache may grow afterwards and become bigger than the target size.
+In particular, as the pruning only runs once (the first time the caching is used in a program), the cache may grow afterwards and become bigger than the target size.

 The cache can be stale